 Developmental autism therapies are all about building the ability of parents to understand, emotionally support, interact with, and guide their children.
-The goals and strategies in these therapies are foundationally different from those used in behavioral therapies, and they are effective for the goals that they set.
+The goals and strategies in these therapies are different in focus from those used in behavioural therapies, and they are effective for the goals that they set.

 A Different Perspective

 Developmental therapies use information about stages in social connection and communication to support children’s growth, using strategies like modeling, collaboration and play to invite and engage children in interactive learning.

 As you might expect, behavioural therapies tend to focus on behaviours, knowledge, and skills that are easy to measure.
 In contrast, developmental therapies focus on learning HOW to learn.
 Rather than repeated practice on particular skills until they are mastered, learning occurs in the context of everyday activities.
 Variety, creativity and problem-solving opportunities are important to push the child out of their comfort zone and stretch their thinking.
 Learning specific skills and ideas is valued, but that is a downstream effect of a developing ability to respond to the unexpected, learn from and with others, contribute ideas, and interact socially in increasingly complex ways.